Undergrounding utilities, status, history

 2019 A wild ride at the CPUC

-January: PG&E filed a variance with the CPUC to include properties they claim don't meet the Rule 20A criteria, and answered additional question in its March Supplemental filing.
-It may take several months before the variance request is considered by the CPUC.
-A primary argument is that the initial authorization of the PPNA project in 2000 did not break it into three phases.
+- January: PG&E filed a variance with the CPUC to include properties they claim don't meet the Rule 20A criteria, and answered additional question in its March Supplemental filing.
+IOur primary argument was that the initial authorization of the PPNA project in 2000 did not break it into three phases.
 With all properties included, the ratio of qualified properties was high enough to pass the Rule 20-A bar.
 PPNA filed additional comments that because Chelton carries a high volume of vehicular and pedestrian traffic, it should qualify.

-November: CPUC staff reversed its position on denying the variance and submitted a new draft accepting the position that Phase 2 should proceed as a 20-A project.
+- November: CPUC staff reversed its position that denied the variance and proposed that Phase 2 should proceed as a 20-A project.

-Council to approve Harris' timeline, costing, procedures; establish an official Undergrounding District, and put the issue up to property owners whether or not to form an assessment district.
+- May 10: Council approves Harris' timeline, costing, ballot procedures; establishes an official Undergrounding District, and puts the issue up to property owners whether or not to form an assessment district.